metal-stack/docs/docs/src/development/proposals/MEP4/README.md

 ### Migration of the Consumers

 To allow consumers to migrate to the `v2` API gradually, both apis, the new and the old, are deployed in parallel.
-In the control-plane both apis are deployed side-by-side behind the ingress. `api.example.com` is forwarded to `metal-api` and `metal.example.com` is forwarded to the new `api-server`.
+In the control-plane both apis are deployed side-by-side behind the ingress. `api.example.com` is forwarded to `metal-api` and `metal.example.com` is forwarded to the new `metal-apiserver`.

 The api-server will talk to the existing metal-api during the process of migration services away to the new grpc api.